SpellholdStudios/Isra_NPC/README.md

 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games (to prepare for possible translations).
 - Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function.

+- TOTO Added EET compatibility.

-- Replaced old ids patch entries with more recent BG2 Fixpack ones and removed animate.ids patching that was ruining Infinity Animations fixes if installed after IA.
+- Cleaned up old ids entries patch replaced with more recent BG2 Fixpack one and removed animate.ids patching that was ruining Infinity Animations fixes if installed after IA.

 - Fixed Isra portraits in EE games.
 - Traified rh#isfix.baf.
 - Updated deprecated modding tools links.

-TODO - Re-formated, updated and renamed readme file to *isra-readme-english.html* and moved it into new readme folder.
+- TODO Re-formated, updated and renamed readme file to *isra-readme-english.html* and moved it into new readme folder.

 - Removed useless files.
+- Updated OggDec to v1.9.7 and added sox v14.4.1 for Mac.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Uploaded mod to official Spellhold Studios GitHub mirror account.